QuentinRa/blog.quentinra.dev/special/business/index.md

 ## Terms of use and privacy policy

 When creating a website, it's mandatory to provide these documents for your users.
-Europeans user should at least be able to refuse cookies and so on because of the GDPR policy.
+Europeans users should at least be able to refuse cookies and so on because of the GDPR policy.